bhwz/wiggle/README.md

 # Wiggle

-## Python tools for coding WAV formatted PCM streams into various web and app friendly formats.

 Wiggle is a library and toolkit that wraps well-known audio encoding libraries such as libopus and fdk-aac with the intent to provide an easy way to transform audio masters into formats easily consumed by modern browsers and apps.